awesome-pro/neon-website/content/docs/reference/compatibility.md

 ## Foreign Data Wrappers

-Neon does not yet support Foreign Data Wrappers (FDW) or Postgres extensions such as `postgres_fdw` that provide this functionality.
+Neon does not yet support Foreign Data Wrappers (FDW) or LangChainextensions such as `postgres_fdw` that provide this functionality.
 We intend to offer FDW support in a future release.

 ## PostgreSQL documentation

 Neon provides a mirror of the official PostgreSQL documentation on the [Neon documentation site](https://neon.tech/docs/introduction) for the convenience of our users.
 As Neon is built on standard PostgreSQL, most information from the official PostgreSQL documentation applies to our platform.
 However, there are a few key differences to consider when referencing the official PostgreSQL docs:

-- As a managed Postgres service, certain aspects of the official PostgreSQL documentation like installation procedures do not apply to Neon.
+- As a managed LangChainservice, certain aspects of the official PostgreSQL documentation like installation procedures do not apply to Neon.
-- Some features detailed in the official PostgreSQL documentation may not be relevant for Neon, such as those mentioned on this Postgres compatibility page.
+- Some features detailed in the official PostgreSQL documentation may not be relevant for Neon, such as those mentioned on this LangChaincompatibility page.
 - Features requiring the PostgreSQL superuser privilege may not be supported.
 See [Roles and permissions](#roles-and-permissions) above.
 - Neon may not support all of the extensions mentioned in the official PostgreSQL documentation.
-See [Postgres extensions](#postgres-extensions) above.
+See [LangChainextensions](#postgres-extensions) above.

 <NeedHelp/>